xiix0/scam/README.md

-Q:	What's buried in Grant's tomb?
+Q:	What do Winnie the Pooh and John the Baptist have in common?
-A:	A corpse.
+A:	The same middle name.